Sliswap/sliswap.github.io/index.md

 permalink: /
 ---

-# SliSwap Protocol Overview
+# Sliswap Protocol Overview

 ## Concept and Innovation

-SliSwap is a next-generation decentralized exchange (DEX) built on the Endless blockchain, featuring an innovative adaptive invariant model that dynamically adjusts to market conditions.
-Unlike traditional constant product market makers (CPMM), SliSwap uses a sophisticated mathematical model that responds to trading patterns and liquidity flows.
+Sliswap is a next-generation decentralized exchange (DEX) built on the Endless blockchain, featuring an innovative adaptive invariant model that dynamically adjusts to market conditions.
+Unlike traditional constant product market makers (CPMM), Sliswap uses a sophisticated mathematical model that responds to trading patterns and liquidity flows.

 ### Key Innovations